smart-host/slack-merge-queue/README.md

 ### MERGE

 This mode updates the slack message of the current pull request.

+**Actions taken:**

-This will change the `Queue Status` from `MERGING` to either `CANCELLED` or `MERGED`.
-It will also send a message to alert the next Pull request in the queue when the current pull request is closed/merged.
+- It will change the `Queue Status` from `MERGING` to either `CANCELLED` or `MERGED` for current PR.
+- It will send a message to alert the next Pull request in the queue when the current pull request is closed/merged.
+- If a PR is merged ahead of one currently up for merge, The unmerged PR(s) will be marked as `STALE`

 sample: